rondevera/twig/README.md

   emailing your team about what you're up to.
 * Create a gem that contains your team's favorite custom Twig subcommands.

-If you write a subcommand that others can appreciate, send a pull request or add it to the [Twig wiki][wiki]!
+If you write a subcommand that others might appreciate, send a pull request or add it to the [Twig wiki][wiki]!

 More info